-The Corporation has the responsibility to expend amounts to the extent necessary to:
+The Corporation must spend the amounts necessary to:

-- Ensure the timely payment of interest and principal on insured obligations in the event of default by an insured System bank; - 2.
-Satisfy, pursuant to section 6.26(d)(3) of the Act, defaults by System banks on obligations related to the issuance of U.S. Treasury-guaranteed bonds by the
+Ensure the timely payment of interest and principal on insured obligations in the event of default by an insured System bank;

-Farm Credit System Financial Assistance Corporation (FAC) (FAC bonds) (see Note 5); and

-3. Ensure the retirement of eligible borrower stock at par value.
+- 2. Satisfy, pursuant to section 6.26(d)(3) of the Act, defaults by System banks on obligations related to the issuance of U.S. Treasury-guaranteed bonds by the Farm Credit System Financial Assistance Corporation (FAC) (FAC bonds) (see Note 5); and - 3.
+Ensure the retirement of eligible borrower stock at par value.